ivarni/get-selenium/README.md

 # get-selenium

 Inspired by [selenium-download](https://github.com/groupon/selenium-download) but written in ES6 instead of CoffeeScript.
 Motivation was problems getting the original module running on v6 of Node.js.
+The latest version of [selenium-download](https://github.com/groupon/selenium-download) now works with v6 so I encourage you to use to use that.
+I will, however, still maintain this module since I've already published it.

 ## Usage